shchauh/dapr-workshop/README.md

 This workshop is for getting started with building microservices applications with Distributed Application Runtime(Dapr)

-## Prerequites
-Its expectecd to have understanding of following concepts
- - Distributed systems
- - Microservices architecture

 ## Workshop Overview & Goals
 Learn how to build microservices applications using dapr.
 We will build sample microservices which will use dapr for implementing different scenarios like service to service invocation, pub-sub, state management, secret management etc.

 ## Target Audience
 This workshop is for software developers and architects who wants to get started with building microservices applications with dapr.

+## Prerequites
+Its expectecd to have understanding of some following concepts
+ - Distributed systems
+ - Microservices architecture

+ Working knowledge of
+ - Visual studio code or visual studio

 ## Dapr